Last Updated on March 14, 2023 by Jessica Lauren Vine

 The larger your system is, the more likely you will have to mix series and parallel wired components, especially on the solar panel side.
 Putting together a final design will be a balance between keeping voltages low enough that your charge controller can handle them while minimizing current to keep your wiring sizes manageable.

-With this basic knowledge, we can take a look at three types of install – basic, intermediate, and advanced.
+With this basic knowledge, we can take a look at three types of installation – basic, intermediate, and advanced.

 Basic RV Solar Panel Install